GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

 ## STM32 / Blackpill

 Make sure you have necessary [Software Prerequisites](#software-prerequisites) installed, and any applicable extra defines entered and saved in `extra_defines.ini` before starting.
+Do not have STM32 Cube Programmer open if uploading via VS Code.

 >[!Tip]
 >extra_defines.ini is used for accessories and other special functions.
 You do not need one for the base install.